norairlabs/docs-norairlabs-com/docs/sdk/protocol/terminlogy-and-definitions.md

 ## Serial Numbers - Decomposition and Meaning
 The first two digits of a serial number represent the type of hardware to handle.
-For example, if a serial number is "3123456789," the first two digits, "31," designate it as an RNS peripheral (Radio & Navigation System).
+For example, if a serial number is "3123456789," the first two digits, "31", designate it as a RNS peripheral (Radio & Navigation System).
 This provides a simple and quick way to access a peripheral without requiring additional communication or other methods to determine the hardware model.

 ## Enumeration of Peripherals
 Peripheral enumeration is the registration process of a peripheral's serial number in the OBCS.
-When enumerating a peripheral, the user supplies an "ID" for communication purposes.
+When enumerating a peripheral, the user supplies an "ID" for communication purposes, allowing the peripheral to be accessed by this ID in a clean and simple way.

 ## Peripherals ID
 The "ID" is the "callsign" of a peripheral.
 After properly enumerating a peripheral in the OBCS, the peripheral will ONLY be